thoughtworks/HeartBeat/README.md

 ```

 ### 7.1.2 Multiple instance deployment
 Specifically, if you want to run with multiple instances.
-You can do it as below.
+You can do it with below docker compose file.

 You can change `deploy.replicas` to adjust the number of instances.
 ```yaml